bitplane/example-python-project/README.md

 test-development overhead, which hinders rather than helps refactoring efforts;
 your mileage may vary.

-Run `make coverage` for a test coverage report.
+Run `make` or `make coverage` for a test coverage report, then open it with `open htmlcov/index.html`.
+There's text output too, in a format that's friendly for AI, so you can set Claude to task adding test coverage.

 ### CI and CD

 There's a couple of workflows in the `.github` dir, one to run the unit tests and one to release the project to pypi.
-The unit tests one runs on every push, the release one runs on
+The unit tests one runs on every push, the release one runs when you do `git push --tags`.

+To get the release one working, you'll need to add a `PYPI_TOKEN` to the github actions environment variables for your repo.
+Or you can use `make dist` followed by `make release` on the command line.
+This is why I'm not using the OAuth thing, I like to do things the same locally and remotely.

 ### Documentation